anandu106/ad_project/README.md

 ### In VMware

 - Click New Virtual Machine.
 - Select Typical.
 - Select Installer Disc Image file and add the downloaded Windows 10 iso file.
 - Select Microsoft Windows as Guest Operating System.
 - Name the Virtual Machine and select the location to store the VM files.
 - Allocate 50GB size and select Split virtual disk into multiple files.
 - Open the created VM and start Installing Windows.
 - Follow the similar steps for creating Kali Linux, Ubuntu Server and Windows Server VMs.
+- IMPORTANT - Make sure NAT is selected as the network connection for all the VMs.

 ### Change IP address of the Ubuntu Server
 - Type "sudo nano /etc/netplan/50-cloud-init.yaml"